jlapeyre/PermutationsA.jl/README.md

 this is an exercise in progress.
 Currently, there is not a clear choice between using `[]` and operators to denote matrix or permutation operations.

+PermMat and PermList are very similar.
+One should be removed, or code should be factored.